mjh65/navitab/docs/INSTALLATION.md

 into the `plugins` folder of your X-Plane installation.
 The `plugins` folder will be found in the `Resources` folder which is at the top-level of the X-Plane installation folder.

-To uninstall Navitab from X-Plane simply remove the folder `Navitab` from the `plugins` folder.

 To update Navitab it is recommended to remove the old folder before copying the new one.
 Navitab does not store any working files in the installed folder.

+To uninstall Navitab from X-Plane simply remove the folder `Navitab` from the `plugins` folder.
+Navitab stores its working files separately from the plugin.
+To remove these files too refer to the final section of this document to find the location and then delete this folder/directory.

 ### Operation